zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/bitxor/README.md

 If either expression1 or expression2 evaluates to the null value, null is returned.
 Non integer values are truncated before the operation is performed.
-The **BITXOR**operation is performed on a 32-bit twos-complement word.
+The **BITXOR** operation is performed on a 32-bit twos-complement word.
 It should be noted that differences in hardware architecture can make the use of the high-order bit nonportable.

 An example of use is as:

 ```
- PRINT BITXOR(6,12)
+ CRT BITXOR(6,12)
 * Binary value of 6 = 0110
 * Binary value of 12 = 1100
 ```